abuzer1234/abuzer1234/README.md

 cin >> i;
 }

 // If you want to manipulate pixels instead of changing characters on the screen, you have to add these lines:
 // #include <DOS.h>             // this line is necessary to be able to call int86() function
 //
 //  union REGS in, out;
 //  in.h.ah = 0;
-//  in.h.al = 0x0d;            //   this values (hexadecimal 0x0d) is for EGA mode
+//  in.h.al = 0x0d;            //this values (hexadecimal 0x0d) is for EGA mode (you may try to change this value to 0x13 to change the screen mode to VGA)
 //  int86(0x10, &in, &out);    //   calls the MS-DOS interrupt 0x10  which changes the graphics mode to EGA
 //
 //
+// To change the color of top-left-most pixel, we assign the memory location 0xb800000 an arbirarly chosen value     .
+To change the color of the pixel next to the top-left-most pixel, you change the value of the

-//
+// So, where from here?
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 If you have a lot of free time, then read on: